zorbyte/TrackWeave/README.md

 Edge-Head: [R OR See Rejoining a branch]
 Edge-Tail: <-R

-# Use zero if the degree of the tree is 0.
+# Use 0 if the degree of the tree is 0.
 Branch-Depth: <-N OR 0 OR <-N + 1
 # When a branch is made, the value should be set to Edge-Tail
-# after that, additional nodes should use the previous Branch-Tail
+# after that, additional nodes should use the previous Branch-Edge-Tail
-Branch-Tail?: [<-Branch-Tail OR Value of Edge-Tail]
+Branch-Edge-Tail?: [<-Branch-Edge-Tail OR Value of Edge-Tail]

 # A waypoint is a means to quickly jump around the chain
 # if you're stuck in an undesirable location.